North American Free Trade Agreement (NAFTA) negotiations are in progress between the U.S., Canada and Mexico.

-NAFTA is a comprehensive economic and trade agreement that establishes a free-trade area between the U.S., Canada and Mexico.
+NAFTA is a comprehensive economic and trade agreement that provides free-trade between the three countries.

-Combined, Mexico and Canada account for about one-third of U.S. agricultural exports.
-Since NAFTA's implementation in 1994, agricultural exports to Canada and Mexico have totaled approximately $310 billion and increased by more than 300 percent from pre-NAFTA levels.
+Since its implementation 23 years ago, agricultural exports to Canada and Mexico have totaled approximately $310 billion and increased by more than 300 percent from pre-NAFTA levels.

 Farm Bureau’s international trade policy supports the following concepts: